-IRS FBAR Investigations are on the rise.
-The number of people getting hit with FBAR Penalties continues to rise, and the penalties can be downright staggering.
+FBAR Investigation (2019) – IRS Penalties & Offshore Account Amnesty: An Investigation of FBAR matters is something U.S. Taxpayers have to take seriously.
+The number of IRS investigations for Violations of FBAR (Foreign Bank Account Reporting) is on the rise.
+In addition, the number of people get issues FBAR Penalties also continues to rise, — and the penalties can be downright staggering.
 For some people, it may mean a 100% penalty in a multi-year audit examination.

 Michael is originally from India.
 He has numerous accounts in India and was aware of the fact that he was supposed to file the necessary forms.
 He first came to the United States in 2008 on an H-1B visa.

 In early 2009, he was at a dinner party with friends from India, and learned that U.S. individuals (even those on still on Visa and who meet the Substantial Presence Test) are required to file taxes just as any US person would.

 Thus, if Michael had any foreign accounts (which he did) he was required to report the information on an annual FBAR, as well as report the income.

 Myth 1: Offshore Reporting is A New Phenomenon

 While FATCA may not have come into existence until 2010, with enforcement in 2014, there have been laws on the books requiring the disclosure of foreign accounts for many years.
 In fact, FBAR reporting dates back to the 1970s.

 Therefore, just because your CPA or Accountant may have just learned about FATCA, you still had a reporting requirement under many other different US laws.
 In other words, just because FATCA is new, does not make offshore reporting new as well.

 When Michael went to see his tax preparer for the first time, the taxpayer was relatively new.
 When the tax preparer asked Michael about his income, he never made any reference to foreign accounts, and Michael never volunteered the information to him.